linguini1/C-onway/README.md

 - Press `esc` to quit.
 - Increase or decrease the simulation speed using the up & down arrow keys.
   - Toggle max speed with the `m` key.
+- Switch cell types using the number keys.
-- Select themes using the number keys `0-9`.
+- Cycle through themes using the `t` key.
 - Toggle dark mode with the `d` key.
 - Toggle live analytics with the `a` key.